Skip to content

 }

-To retrieve custom metrics from your applications or services, use StatsD and collectd protocols.
-Then, the metrics are pushed through the agent.
+To retrieve custom metrics from your applications or services, use the StatsD and collectd protocols.
+The agent collects these metrics and forwards them to CloudWatch.
 StatsD is supported on both Linux and Windows servers. collectd is supported only on Linux servers.

 To use these protocols, complete the following steps: